amitrajaraman/MOSSterpiece/README.md

 - Implementation of Logging in and Registering has been done.
 - Implemented uploading of files for a user who has logged in.
 - Basic implementation for downloading a file has been done.
-- Core logic-wise, a bag-of-words strategy has been used as placeholder logic, which will be replaced later.
-Rudimentary Latent Semantic Analysis has been implemented as well (debugging is required, some parts don't work as intended).
+- Core logic-wise, the latent semantic analysis strategy has been used.
+There is also a good amount of pre-processing done if the language of the code is C++, Java, C, or Python.